-A residency in the hills of Tuscany with a history of creativity
+An artist residency in Tuscany with a history of creativity

 about the Residency

-Located in the rural Tuscan region of Italy, the Woodman Artists Residency is in the former home of ceramic artist Betty Woodman and her husband George Woodman, a painter and photographer.
+Located in the rural Tuscan region of Italy, the Woodman Artist Residency is in the former home of ceramic artist Betty Woodman and her husband George Woodman, a painter and photographer.

 One to two artists may be in residence at a time, working in either Studio Betty or Studio George.